 Daisy Hill Koala Centre (2)

 Daisy Hill Koala Centre, situated in the Daisy Hill Conservation Park, about 25 km south of Brisbane, is dedicated to the conservation and protection of koalas and their habitat.
-Through interactive displays and exhibits, visitors can learn about koalas and their behaviour.
+Visitors can learn about koalas and their behaviour through interactive displays and exhibits.
 Even after living in Australia for many years, I learnt a lot during my visit to Daisy Hill Koala Centre.

-During your visit, you can see koalas in their natural habitat from the elevated boardwalks.
+You can see koalas in their natural habitat from the elevated boardwalks during your visit.
 The centre also offers guided walks, talks, and school holiday activities.
 Entry to the centre is free.

 Where to see koalas in the wild near Brisbane

-The Stockyard Creek walking track in Brisbane Koala Bushlands is an excellent starting point for witnessing koalas in the wild near Brisbane.
-You can find a map of all the tracks here.
+Here’s a map of all the tracks.
 It’s just 15 kilometres from the city centre.
 Remember that the gates are locked between 6 pm and 8 am, so plan your visit accordingly.

 Tips to increase your chances of spotting wild koalas

-• Koalas have a preference for gum tree leaves, so learning to spot gum trees can narrow down your search area.
+- Koalas prefer gum tree leaves, so learning to spot gum trees can narrow your search area.

-• As koalas often perch high in trees, it’s recommended to bring a camera with a zoom lens for better results.
+- As koalas often perch high in trees, it is recommended that you bring a camera with a zoom lens for better results.

 Have you spotted koalas in Brisbane?
 Share your experiences in the comments below!